launchql/libpg-query-node/README.md

 - **Need fingerprint, normalize, or deparse?** → Use `@libpg-query/parser` (PG 17 only)

+### Enum Output Format

+Earlier releases of `libpg_query` (PostgreSQL 13 and 14) emit **numeric** codes for enum fields in the parsed AST JSON.
+Starting with PG15 the JSON instead uses the **string name** of each enum value.
+When translating ASTs from older versions you must convert these integers to their corresponding strings.

 ## API Documentation

 For detailed API documentation and usage examples, see the package-specific READMEs: